-- Fish in a 10-gallon tank or smaller are the only permitted pet for on-campus residents. - Neglect of fish will result in a student conduct referral and possible loss of pet privilege. - The university does not permit students to have any other pets inside the residence halls, including pets belonging to visiting guests.
+- Fish in a 10-gallon tank or smaller are the only permitted pet for on-campus residents. - Neglect of fish will result in a student conduct referral and possible loss of pet privilege. - Residence Life staff are not responsible for feeding, removing, cleaning, or changing the water for fish aquariums left behind during closings. - The university does not permit students to have any other pets inside the residence halls, including pets belonging to visiting guests.